 Maybe.
 My knowledge of literary fiction is weak and scattered.
 I need some good consolidating material on it.

 I’d call it “pensectomy” (thought removal) if it didn’t sound too much like “penectomy” (penis removal).

 I’m being a little unfair here.
 You can become an expert by reading a lot on the same topic if each iteration adds more detail to previously covered terrain.
-This isn’t well captured by my model, which makes sense considering my attitude towards knowledge.
-I’m biased towards dilettanteism and prefer getting a low-fidelity big picture view rather than a fine-tuned representation of a small area.
+This isn’t well captured by this model, which makes sense considering my own attitude towards knowledge.
+I’m biased towards dilettanteism and prefer getting a low-fidelity big picture view rather than a detailed representation of a small area.
 But it takes all sorts and I don’t forget that for someone like me to get the gist, it requires that a specialist spends the necessary time and effort working out the details first.
 A superior cousin of duplicating could be called “refining” or “developing” function.

 In theory nothing would be purely incepting — even if I were to read a book about the economic history of the hngQ’rp civilization of Phraghalon IV it’d connect to something I already knew, if only the fact than the hngQ’rpians lived on a planet and were subject to the normal rules of chemistry, energy, metabolism and the mechanics of biological evolution.